-Multiple sclerosis (MS) is a chronic, disabling autoimmune disease of the central nervous system11 and among the most common causes of neurological disability in young people, with an annual incidence ranging from 2 to 10 cases per 100,000 persons per year.12 Its clinical manifestations typically occur between 20 and 40 years of age, with symptoms and signs involving different regions of the central nervous system: optic nerve, brainstem, cerebellum, cerebral hemispheres, and spinal cord.
-MS has a chronic course - relapses and disability progression evolving over 30 to 40 years are typical.12
+Multiple sclerosis (MS) is a chronic, disabling autoimmune disease of the central nervous system and among the most common causes of neurological disability in young people, with an annual incidence ranging from 2 to 10 cases per 100,000 persons per year.
+Its clinical manifestations typically occur between 20 and 40 years of age, with symptoms and signs involving different regions of the central nervous system: optic nerve, brainstem, cerebellum, cerebral hemispheres, and spinal cord.
+MS has a chronic course - relapses and disability progression evolving over 30 to 40 years are typical.

 The revised 2017 McDonald criteria are commonly accepted criteria establishing the diagnosis of MS and are used in both clinical and research contexts.
 The McDonald criteria incorporate clinical presentation as well as laboratory and imaging biomarkers and brain MRI plays a central role in the diagnosis of MS by establishing evidence for dissemination in space and in time in patients with both typical (optic neuritis, brainstem syndrome) and atypical clinical presentations.
 MRI may also inform the management of MS by confirming a disease flare when clinically suspected or by excluding other causes for the new neurological signs or symptoms.
+A 2022 guideline from the National Institute for Health and Care Excellence 14 recommends diagnosing MS based on a combination of history, examination, MRI, and laboratory findings, and further indicates that the diagnosis should not be made on the basis of MRI alone.